Dasharo/docs/docs/unified/novacustom/features.md

 ### Power information error

-When the firmware encounters problems with retrieving information about AC and battery state, following error message will be displayed:
+When the firmware encounters problems with retrieving information about AC and battery state, the following error message will be displayed:

 ![power_error](../../images/power_error.jpg)